dddrrreee/cs140e-20win/labs/3-cross-check/README.md

 If both checks pass then we know that both implementations are equivalent
 --- at least for the tested inputs.

-For this section:
+For this section start with the simplest case:
+ 1. Uncomment out the rule for `simple-gpio-test` in `Makefile` and run `make`.
+       This will compile the test harness `simple-gpio-test.c`, which will test a single invocation of each `gpio` function.
+ 2. Check that each function gives the same answer as everyone else.

+More fancy:
  1. Uncomment out the rule for `test-gpio` in `Makefile` and run `make`.
-       This will compile the test harness `test-gpio.c`.
+       This will compile and run test harness `test-gpio.c`.
  2. You can test each function individually by running `test-gpio 0`, `test-gpio 1`, etc.  (Look in the `test-gpio.c` file.)
- 3. Again compare the results to your partner and post to the newsgroup.
+ 3. For checkoff make sure the your get the same result for `test-gpio 3` which compares all of them.

 ----------------------------------------------------------------------
 #### 4. Add `gpio_set_func` and cross-check it.